 Finding where your skunk lives and making the burrow uninhabitable is among the more effective ways to get rid of a skunk.
 Find the burrow where the skunk is living.
 At night, after the skunk has left the burrow, fill it in with dirt.
 Be aware that in the spring, the skunk may have babies in the burrow.

-You can also remove the skunk from his shelter by trapping him.
+You can also remove the skunk from their shelter by trapping them.
 Use a live animal trap and then relocate the skunk to another location, like a park or field.